-**This post was first published on March 11, 2020 and last updated on August 13, 2020 at 12:57pm PDT.
-It will be updated daily as more science and research on the coronavirus (COVID-19) becomes available.**
+**This post was first published on March 11, 2020 and last updated on October 25, 2020 at 10:15pm PDT.
+It will be updated as more science and research becomes available.**

-Research has shown that copper has anti-bacterial and anti-viral properties which make it a potential tool in the fight against the coronavirus (COVID-19).
+Research has shown that copper has anti-bacterial and anti-viral properties which make it more resistant to COVID-19 than other materials.
 In this post, we comprehensively discuss all available research and studies.
-We also explain why copper is an ideal material for reusable water bottles and preferable to water bottles made from plastic or other materials.

 General Research and Studies

 The effect of copper on bacteria and viruses has recently been the subject of a number of articles, including in Fast Company, Dwell, Vice, Cleveland, Smithsonian, and The New York Times.
-These articles are all in reaction to a number of recent studies which have explored the capability of copper to kill the coronavirus.
+These articles are all in reaction to a number of recent studies which have explored the properties of copper which make it more resistant, as a material, to the coronavirus.
 The Washington Examiner also recently published an opinion piece from a well-known professor of economics who persuasively made the case for greater use of copper to help slow the spread of future pandemics.

 The anti-bacteria and anti-viral nature of copper was discovered long before the outbreak of the coronavirus.
 It was discovered centuries ago by ancient civilizations which led to the use of copper in various health applications, including in water vessels to purify drinking water.
 In modern times, copper has been the subject of numerous studies by the scientific community as well as attention from the World Health Organization.